 “Newport kept fighting, they kept up the pressure with their long throw-ins and set-pieces into the box, but we fought hard for the clean sheet.”

 Mellon, who has been in charge as first team manager since 2016, will now go down as one of the most successful managers in the Club’s history.

 However, a modest Mellon applauded his group of players and said the praise should be directed their way.

-“They all have fantastic ability and I am proud of them all, some of them played in the National League last season and now they will be in League One next season.
+He continued: “They all have fantastic ability, and I am proud of the group.
+Some of them played non-league football last year and now they will be playing in League One.

 “The save by Scott Davies for example from Jamille Matt, it was a gamechanger and if Newport had scored, it would have been a real body blow.